schwarzlab-ccb/cophasing/README.md

 2. calculate coverage files of all split GAM samples for each haplotype,
 3. combine coverage files of all samples into one coverage table, per resolution

+The coverated table describes the number of **bases** covered by reads in each window, therefore it is possible that the sum of coverage from both haplotypes is higher than the total number of bases covered in a window, as some bases may be covered by both haplotypes.

 ![Pipeline-Cophasing](./doc/pipeline_cophasing_chart.png)

 ## Requirements: